 Each Kortus on the street means that city officials can work on more important assignments.
 With their night vision cameras, infrared sensors and electric noses (to detect gas and chemical), they will be able to not only serve citizens and keep the city clean, but also protect us from dangers (for example, spotting wanted criminals, finding missing childs, or detecting gas leaks).
 They will be able to decrease tensions during events and add a cheerful feeling to the streets.

-The Kortus concept was developed in collaboration with Juan Garcia Mansilla, an Industrial Designer from Argentina.
+The Kortus concept was developed in February 2016 by Charles Bombardier in collaboration with Juan Garcia Mansilla, an Industrial Designer from Argentina.
 Juan graduated from the University of Buenos Aires in 2012 and currently works as a senior designer for a product design firm and as a freelancer.
 He also created the design of the Beeonic a robotic bee capable of pollinating flowers and crops and the Canopi six-wheel-drive vehicle capable of travelling over trees.